Kryha/EthDam2023/README.md

 - Enabling the streamer to flag questions as answered.
   - Rewarding posing questions that is being answered with that user getting more tokens.
   - Giving back tokens used for upvoting when.
+- The voting could be extended with ZK to only show the results for the streamer which would add some freedom to the streamer for selecting questions that are not toprated.

 # running the project